rizkiagussalim/starter-BE-Go-MSSQL/README.md

-# This is a simple CRUD Back End using Go & SQL Server and Project IDX ready.
+# This is a simple CRUD Back End using Go & SQL Server that is Project IDX ready

 ## Steps to setup: